wonha/Pay-Baymax-SoftwareEngineerChallange/DesignQuestion/ArchitectureSpecification.md

 The data as a result of analysis can be stored in memory such as distributed cache, in-memory database grid and embedded database of analysis processor.
 This section will assume that we use distributed cache server to hold certain period of analysis report.

 There can be various format of analysis report in real world anlysis system.
-However as mentioned in 'Extended Requirement' section, this section will assume that each analysis report is just a statistical data for past 10 minutes.
+However as mentioned in 'Extended Requirement' section, this section will assume that each analysis report is just 1K of statistical data for past 10 minutes.

 Assuming the size of each analysis report as 100K,
 - Size of analysis report per week : 100K * 6 * 24 hours * 7 days = ~100G per week